 - In a bowl, combine gluten free flour, cornmeal, salt, baking soda, and baking powder.

-- In a blender, add milk and vinegar.
+- In a cup or bowl, add non-dairy milk and apple cider vinegar.
 Set aside for 5 minutes to let the milk curdle.
-Add the corn kernels and purée until smooth.
-Pour mixture out into a large bowl with sugar, oil, eggs, and egg yolk.
+Add the corn kernels and milk mixture to a blender and purée until smooth.
+Pour the mixture out into a large bowl with sugar, oil, eggs, and egg yolk.
 Stir until combined.

 - Add the cornmeal mixture into the wet ingredients and stir until smooth.
 Cover and let it set for 30 min.